Y2Z/invisible-ink/README.md

 ## Application

-Add fallback web fonts to your page that prevent contents from being shifted around while it’s loading.
+Create fallback web fonts for text to protect other contents from being shifted during initial load.

 The idea is that text rendered using invisible fonts remains hidden while taking up exactly the same amount of space as when the original web font is used, so when it finishes loading and the text gets rendered with a new font, not a single pixel gets shifted.

-This is a pure-CSS method of creating placeholders for web fonts.
+This is a no-JS method of creating UX-friendly placeholders for web fonts.

 ## Pros and cons